define-private-public/PSRayTracing/README.rst

 I did single core renders with the sample-per-pixels set to 250.

 To my surprise, I found out that there was no signficant change in render time with ``noexcept`` on the functions or not.
-Each one took about 230 seconds in total, with a difference of about ~0.5 seconds (which can easily accounts as error).
+Each one took about 230 seconds in total, with a difference of about ~0.5 seconds (which can be attributed to error).
 My code is very much exception sparse, so I don't think it would have helped that much anyways.
 Other code bases may benefit from this, but this one definately did not.

 Despite having no real performance benefits (at least for me), I still think adding ``noexcept`` is a good